Linear regression of 1-D data sets

 Generate 1D Array¶

 The output segment header will contain all the various statistics we compute for each segment.
-These are in order: N (number of points), x0 (weighted mean x), y0 (weighted mean y), angle (of line), E (misfit), slope, intercept, sigma_slope, sigma_intercept, correlation (r), coefficient of determination (R).
+These are in order: N (number of points), x0 (weighted mean x), y0 (weighted mean y), angle (of line), E (misfit), slope, intercept, sigma_slope, and sigma_intercept.
+More the standard regression (-Ey) we also report the Pearsonian correlation (r) and coefficient of determination (R).

 Note: Below are some examples of valid syntax for this module.